WebAssembly/stack-switching/proposals/stack-switching/Explainer.md

 meaning that tasks explicitly yield execution so that a scheduler may pick the next task to run.

-We may implement this using the asymmetric stack switching approach discussed for generators: We could define a function `$scheduler` that `resume`s the initial task, and installs a handler for a tag `$yield`.
+One way to implement this is to use the asymmetric stack switching approach discussed for generators: We define a function `$entry` that `resume`s the initial task, and installs a handler for a tag `$yield`.
 To yield execution, tasks simply perform `(suspend $yield)`, transferring control back to `$entry`, their parent.
-The latter then picks the next task (if any) from a task queue and `resume`s it.
+The latter function then picks the next task (if any) from a task queue and `resume`s it.

 This approach is illustrated by the following skeleton code.